rnmapbox/maps/docs/SymbolLayer.md

 `symbolSortKey`

 #### Description
 Sorts features in ascending order based on this value.
-Features with a higher sort key will appear above features with a lower sort key when they overlap.
-Features with a lower sort key will have priority over other features when doing placement.
+Features with lower sort keys are drawn and placed first.
+When `iconAllowOverlap` or `textAllowOverlap` is `false`, features with a lower sort key will have priority during placement.
+When `iconAllowOverlap` or `textAllowOverlap` is set to `true`, features with a higher sort key will overlap over features with a lower sort key.

 #### Type
 `number`